 Increased drug doses

 Changing ARV regimens and doses during adolescence is another complex issue that results in young people not adhering to their treatment.
 As young people grow, their dosages must be increased to reflect increases in their weight and height.107

 Lost from the treatment system

 One study that took place in clinics in Kenya, Mozambique, Tanzania and Rwanda found that young people were more likely to be lost from treatment services than older people.
 Clinics that offer condoms and youth support groups experienced greater retention in care, showing that youth-friendly services ensure young patients are retained in care.108

-Still, young people are routinely forgotten in national strategic plans to tackle the HIV epidemic, especially those that also fall under other key affected populations.10 They are not targeted with age-appropriate HIV prevention programmes and data about their vulnerability is not collected.
+Still, young people are routinely forgotten in national strategic plans to tackle the HIV epidemic, especially those that also fall under other key affected populations.114 They are not targeted with age-appropriate HIV prevention programmes and data about their vulnerability is not collected.
 As a result, young people are often forgotten and excluded from national HIV responses.

 Photo credit: ©AVERT by Corrie Wingate.
 Photos are used for illustrative purposes.
 They do not imply any health status or behaviour on the part of the people in the photo.